Curebase/tech-assessment-fe/README.md

-# Sr. Front-end Engineer tech assessment
+# Sr. Engineer tech assessment
-As a Sr. Front-end Engineer we want to see your skills with architecture, security, performance and clean code.
+As a Sr. Engineer we want to see your skills with architecture, security, performance and clean code.
 <br />

 The following tech stack are required: